Easysort/Easysort/docs/api/argo.md

 }
 ```

-> **How precise is the hourly detail on a day?** The location-level `objects_per_hour` on a day is
-> that specific day's own measured curve — Monday's morning peak is Monday's, not the week's average
-> shape.
-The per-category hourly series on a day is derived: it takes the week's hourly curve for
-> that material and scales it to the day's share of objects.
-Both still add up exactly, so totals
-> reconcile whichever way you slice them; only the per-category *shape* within a single day is an
-> approximation.
-Weekly and monthly periods are measured directly at every level.

-> Daily numbers are derived from the week and add up to it: summing a location's seven days in a
-> week reproduces that week's total.
-So you can compute **any** total you like yourself — a day,
+> Summing a location's seven days in a week reproduces that week's total, so you can compute **any**
-> a custom date range, or all locations combined — by fetching the days you need and adding them.
+> total you like yourself — a day, a custom date range, or all locations combined — by fetching the
-> `GET /v1/results` only lists weeks/months; use `GET /v1/days` (or build `day_DD_MM_YYYY`) for days.
+> days you need and adding them. `GET /v1/results` only lists weeks/months; use `GET /v1/days` (or
+> build `day_DD_MM_YYYY`) for days.

 ---